 To learn more about this example, visit our robot poet case study.

-Showrooms are typically home to expensive items/products in a busy and frantic environment, with each display competing against one another to attract the attention of those nearby.
-Eye-catching digital signage can only get you so far when each stand will be using the same tactics.
+Showrooms are home to expensive items/products in a busy and frantic environment, with each display competing against one another to attract the attention of those nearby.
+Eye-catching digital signage can only get you so far when each stand will be using the same tactics of bright colours and stand-out font.

 Incorporating parametric speakers can localize directional audio to cut through any background noise.
 Either, implement the speaker with it positioned facing the area where potential customers are walking past so attention grabbing and personalized messages can lure them into visiting the stall, or users can direct the speaker towards the product so the reflected sound beam creates an illusion that the sound is originating from the product itself.
 Additionally, the directed audio speakers can be used to provide voice to holograms or transparent screens – helping create an unforgettable product promotion experience for visitors.

 An example of where directional audio technology has been implemented in showrooms is found at Comptoir de l’Ours, a popular French home decorating retailer.
-Integrating narrow beams of sound to two in-store display screens within their showroom enabled relevant audio to only be heard by the persons viewing the screens – creating a personalized and immersive feel for conjuring up creative ideas of how they can style their living space.
+Integrating narrow beams of directional sound to two in-store display screens within their showroom enabled relevant audio to only be heard by the persons viewing the screens.
+This created a personalized and immersive feel for conjuring up creative ideas of how they can style their living space.

 Given the competitive nature of retail, whether that be in supermarkets or malls, product promotion is key to success.
-Each manufacturer places emphasis on the importance of branding to help standing out on the shelves, but if nearly all products have high quality packaging then other means of product promotion are required.
+Each manufacturer places emphasis on the importance of branding to attract the attention of potential customers from the shelves, but when nearly all products have high quality packaging then other means of product promotion are required.

-Focusonics® directed audio speakers can help make the difference with attention grabbing directional audio in the close proximity of potential customers walking past, cutting through the background noise.
+Focusonics® directed audio speakers can help make the difference with attention grabbing audio confined to a narrow target radius in the close proximity of potential customers walking past, cutting through the background noise.
 Mount the speaker above the shelf of the product of choice and deliver personalized and localized sound to passers-by.
 The device can also be fitted as a directional ceiling speaker and depending on the specific layout of the area in question, users may require a more powerful Model A speaker, or alternatively be better suited to the Model B speaker for a shorter optimal range.

-This is a more attractive option to vendors compared to advertising via the main shop speaker due to the enhanced personalization of messaging, resulting in increased genuine attention to the marketed project.
+We have found this to be a more attractive advertizing option to vendors compared to a main shop speaker due to the enhanced personalization of messaging, resulting in increased genuine attention to the marketed project.
 For example, Nike’s flagship store in New York uses several directed audio speakers to create the illusion of sound emanating from beneath the floor of the main shoe promotion.

 Focusonics® currently have two distinct speakers available which vary in size and capabilities, as depicted below: